Harlonxl/minFTPD/README.md

 minFTPD provide most of functions of FTP server. it's very simple, in order to learn the principle of FTP server.

 # How to use minFTPD?
-> make
+> make<br/>
 > ./minftpd

-0.0.0.0 listen address which minFTPD listens as defasult, 5188 ports as default.
+0.0.0.0 listen address which minFTPD listens as defasult, 5188 ports as default.<br/>
-You can use leapFTP in windows test minFTPD.
+You can use leapFTP in windows test minFTPD.<br/>
-And you can use source Insight learn the source code.
+And you can use source Insight learn the source code.<br/>

 # Code Tree
 > common.h --- common data structure